 We don't normally think that there is more than one introduction in a report.
 However, in reports over 8 to 10 or more pages, the individual sections also need some sort of introduction.
 These can be called section introductions because they prepare you to read a section of a report—they orient you to its contents and purpose and show some linkage to the preceding section.

-Of course, a section introduction has nothing like the elements of the report introduction.
+Of course, a section introduction need not have all the elements of a report introduction.
 However, it does have several that, if handled well, can make a lot of difference in the clarity and flow of a report.